 Ever since “The father of computers” Charles Babbage was born in Walworth in 1791 London has had a long history with computers.
 Computer pioneer Babbage devised The Analytical Engine which was the first fully automating calculating machine in 1834.
 The machine was designed to evaluate any mathematical formula.
 You can see a construction of his design in The Science Museum to truly recognise what a great forward thinker he was.

-It wasn’t until after the Second World War in 1951 J.Lyons known for its tea shops and Lyons Corner Houses developed the first business computer in the world.
+It wasn’t until after the Second World War in 1951 J.Lyons known for its tea and Lyons Corner Houses developed the first business computer in the world.
 It was called Lyons Electronic Office or LEO for short.
 The first calculations were Bakery Valuations which were followed by payroll and inventory.
-It was used to calculate the stock needed for the following day in the numerous Lyons Tea Shops around the country.
+It was used to calculate the stock needed for the following day in the numerous Lyons Tea establishments around the country.
 It was so successful that Lyons started to loan LEO to other companies such as Ford UK for calculating their payroll, leading to the beginnings of an outsourcing service.

 It is widely accepted that the first ATM was put into use by Barclays Bank in its Enfield Town branch in north London, on 27 June 1967.This machine was inaugurated by English comedy actor Reg Varney.
 Customers were issued with paper vouchers which were inserted into the machine and dispensed a single £10 note.